Are we there yet? LGBT+ luxury travel, featuring Simon Mayle, Reed Exhibitions

 In the majority of such cases, it really isn’t because of any wilful discrimination, but more because of ignorance and a lack of simple training.
 More than just being aware of human sensitivities, travel brands and their employees have to understand that in today’s modern, truly global world, they will encounter many different types of people and one size does not fit all.
 These little moments can make or break a brand in the eye of that traveller and his or her peers.

-This year, I’m excited to be part of a brand new LGBTQ travel trade show, Proud Experiences.
+This year, I’m excited to be part of an LGBTQ travel trade show, Proud Experiences.
 It’s put on by Reed Exhibitions, the people behind the world’s biggest travel trade events, like ILTM and WTM.
 It’s very much aligned with what OutThere is all about, so it’s a great brand match for both parties.
 When I met Simon Mayle, the Reed Event Director spearheading the initiative, I was keen to know where the idea came from.
 As a community, we’ve come very far – especially with the recent advances in equal marriage – and there have been many destinations and brands that have been quick to jump on the bandwagon as they suddenly see the pink pound or dollar as a viable profit stream.
 Having spent years knocking down the doors of luxury travel brands and being an activist and spokesperson for LGBTQ inclusion in the travel industry, I’m always naturally suspicious of big brands that suddenly get behind the LGBTQ market.

 Simon breaks the ice.
 “As a gay man myself, with a gay father and partner who has both gay and lesbian siblings, I’m well accustomed to the appetite the LGBTQ market has for travel as well as the challenges – or rather the awkwardness – that arise when travelling as a gay person.
 Reed Exhibitions runs a leadership development programme and the idea actually came directly from this, where a group of event leaders saw an under-developed sector of the travel industry.
 Many of our existing clients, hoteliers and destinations in particular, are passionately enthusiastic about developing the LGBTQ sector, but are looking for help in how to do it.”

 More often than not, where brands go wrong is in very basic oversights.
 I can tell you from personal experience that there is usually no malice when gay-related issues happen – like the time my partner and I checked in to a hotel in Ljubljana and were asked if we wanted separate beds.
 There are also the occasions when the General Managers who know OutThere write me a lovely, but mechanical ‘Mr. and Mrs. Jong’ welcome note.
 And more recently, on a super-luxury hotel chain’s high-tech app, when I entered my gender as male, an unchangeable female salutation appeared for my partner.
 For want of a better phrase, the devil is in the detail.
-Of course it excites me when brands go out of their way to welcome gay guests and acknowledge our preferences, but while I, like other gay travellers like to be made to feel special, we really just want to be treated like everyone else.
+Of course, it excites me when brands go out of their way to welcome gay guests and acknowledge our preferences, but while I, like other gay travellers like to be made to feel special, we really just want to be treated like everyone else.

 Simon shares a similar experience.
 “I took my partner to this luxurious hotel in Brazil, that I won’t name.
 The usual thing happened, two different sized and gendered bathrobes.
 I don’t know how I ended up with the lady’s one, but I wasn’t pleased to have to chill on the balcony wearing a robe that won’t meet in the middle.
 Arguably, I should lose a few kilos!”